close

 ---

-The default separator between the title and the suffix is -, you can also use | for separation:
+The default separator between the title and suffix is -.
+You can also use |:

 ---